 Canada is known for its breathtaking landscapes, rich culture, and vibrant communities—and newcomers want to experience it all.
 And while many newcomers are eager to explore their new home, the costs of admission fees, transportation, and activities can quickly add up.
 But budgets can be tight, especially for those on temporary permits or settling into life in Canada.

-That’s why it’s worth knowing that the federal government is launching the Canada Strong Pass, a new summer initiative that opens the doors to some of Canada’s most iconic parks, museums, and travel experiences—for free or at a steep discount.
-This initiative will run from June 20 to September 2, 2025, and it’s available to everyone in Canada, including international students, work permit holders, and tourists.
+That’s why it’s worth knowing that the federal government is renewing the Canada Strong Pass, following the success and popularity of its launch in summer 2025 and its winter holiday season.
+The pass opens the doors to some of Canada’s most iconic parks, museums, and travel experiences—for free or at a steep discount.
+The 2026 summer renewal will run from June 19 to September 7, 2026, and it’s available to everyone in Canada, including international students, work permit holders, and tourists.

 Key takeaways for newcomers to Canada

-• Makes travel and exploration more affordable during the busy summer season.
+- Makes travel and exploration more affordable during the busy winter season.

 Advertisement